CuriousOne23/WhenMathPrays/docs/dynamic-information.md

 This framing is standard in dynamical systems, cybernetics [3], and viability theory [5].

+Dynamic information is defined relative to this structure.

 ---

-## 6.2 Viability and Capacity Regions
+# **6.2 Viability and Capacity Regions**

 Dynamic information depends on two geometric regions in the system’s state space.

-**Viability Region (V):**
+### **Viability Region (V)**
 The set of states from which the system can continue to exist as itself under admissible dynamics.
-In viability theory, this corresponds to a viability kernel: states whose trajectories do not lead to loss of persistence‑relevant patterns.
+In viability theory, this corresponds to a viability kernel [5]: states whose trajectories preserve persistence‑relevant patterns.

-**Capacity Region (C):**
+### **Capacity Region (C)**
-A complementary set of states associated with potential expansion of the system’s effective dynamics.
-A precise characterization of C — in terms of reachability from V and constraint preservation — is given in Section 6.4.
+The set of states reachable from V under the system’s own dynamics that preserve the system’s constraints while **expanding its effective dynamical range** (e.g., broader regulation, robustness, generalization).
+C represents **constraint‑preserving expansion**: states where the system can handle a wider set of perturbations without collapse.

-Together, V and C define the subspace of states relevant for persistence or persistence‑plus‑expansion.
+Together, V ∪ C defines the subspace of states relevant for:

+- persistence (V), or
+- persistence‑plus‑expansion (C).

+No goals or purposes are implied — only constraint‑preserving reachability.

 ---